The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI: How Much Existential Risk Would a Benevolent Social Planner Tolerate?

-Table \ref{tab:WTPex1}, Panel A contains the $EV$ for avoiding AI-driven extinction after 100 years.
-The results clearly show a very high $WTP$: the social planner would be willing to forgo a large share of consumption to avoid extinction in 100 years, particularly if it is patient.
-If it is impatient, however, the prospect of extinction in 100 years looses its grip and the $EV$ rises to values above 65\% (for $\rho=0.05$).
-Panel B contains the $EV$ for avoiding the risk of immediate extinction if it amounts to $p_3=0.1$.
-Now the results are, of course, much less sensitive to the time preference rate because the risk is immediate.
-Again, the results show a high willingness to pay (70\% of yearly consumption and more) to reduce the risk from 10\% to zero.
-Panel C contains the $EV$ for avoiding the risk of immediate extinction if it amounts to $p_3=0.1$ \textit{and} the risk of non-corrigibility if it amounts to $p_4=0.1$ and leads to extinction after $T=50$ years.
-As compared with the results in Panel B, $EV$ is typically smaller, which is not surprising because of the additional risk of non-corrigibility that individuals can pay to avoid here.
-In addition, $EV$ increases with the time preference rate $\rho$ towards the results from Panel B, which is again intuitive because non-corrigibility leads to extinction after 50 years and the higher the time preference rate, the lower is the effect of the time after $T=50$ on lifetime utility.
-Finally, in Panel D, we compute the $EV$ associated with mounting extinction risk.
+In Panel E, we compute the $EV$ associated with mounting extinction risk.
 We do this not for a pre-specified value of $\varepsilon$, because in these cases the numerical method only works well for combinations of $g^{AI}$ and $\rho$ that lead to values of $\varepsilon$ that are rather close to the value we assumed that the social planner wants to eliminate.
 By contrast, we always assume that the value of $\varepsilon$ that the social planner wants to avoid is the same as the corresponding entry in Table \ref{tab:Exercise4}.
 We observe that the willingness to avoid the associated risks (which are already close to zero to start with) is high and amounts to almost all of consumption.
 Again, $EV$ increases with the time preference rate $\rho$ because more impatience means that the social planner puts less weight on the future when the extinction risk has become very high already.
 As far as the growth rate $g^{AI}$ is concerned, $EV$ decreases and the willingness to pay increases with that rate because the stakes become higher if growth is faster.

+Finally, in Panel F, we report the values of $EV$ for the case of a mounting but bounded extinction risk given $\bar{m}=0.000001$.
+This value is deliberately chosen to be very small to be able to derive values for all entries in the table.
+Even though the risk of long-run extinction would seem to be almost negligible in such a specification, the benevolent social planner would still be willing to forgo a substantial share of consumption, particularly for cases of a low $\rho$ and a high $g^{AI}$.